R.E.D (Tiwa Savage album): Background and promotion

 R.E.D is an acronym for Romance, Expression and Dance.
 It revolves around themes of sex, love and religious tropes.
 Savage recorded the album while pregnant with her son.
 R.E.D was made available for free digital streaming on MTN Music, and was reportedly intended for release on December 21, 2015.
 Within 24 hours of its release, it became the most-streamed album of all time on MTN Music.
 Mavin Records promoted the album by launching a meme generator through the website i-am-red.com.
 The website's interface allowed users to create a meme by uploading their pictures and entering values for the R.E.D acronym.
 Users had the option to enter text in the fields or choose from pre-defined suggestions.
-Users were encouraged to share their images on social media sites with the #IamRED hashtag.
+They were also encouraged to share their images on social media sites with the #IamRED hashtag.

 While promoting the album in London, Savage stopped by BBC Africa's London Studio and spoke to Bola Mosuro about the project.
 She held a listening party at an Industry Nite event and performed all of the songs on the album.
 She also unveiled the album's cover art and narrated stories about each song on it.
 Guest in attendance included Fade Ogunro, Don Jazzy, Dr SID, D'Prince, Di'Ja, Korede Bello, Waje, 9ice, Tomi Odunsi, MC Galaxy and Iceberg Slim.